 - a copy of your business development plan.
-This must: - describe the current financial and physical position of the business as well as future cash-flow projections - if intended expenditure exceeds the grant, explain how the other necessary finance will be raised - set milestones to show how the business will develop over the next five years - specify what investments or costs the start-up grant will support and, if applicable, what any other financial support is intended to be used for - provide details of any training to be undertaken - provide details of steps that will be taken to meet environmental, climate change and resource efficiency requirements. - evidence to confirm control of the business if the new entrant is not a sole trader.
+This must: - describe the current financial and physical position of the business as well as future cash-flow projections - if intended expenditure exceeds the grant, explain how the other necessary finance will be raised - set milestones to show how the business will develop over the next five years - specify what investments or costs the start-up grant will support and, if applicable, what any other financial support is intended to be used for - provide details of any training to be undertaken - provide details of steps that will be taken to meet environmental, climate change and resource efficiency requirements.
+Your business must undertake to comply with animal health and welfare legislation and with Cross Compliance requirements (Statutory Management Requirements and Good Agricultural and Environmental Conditions) - evidence to confirm control of the business if the new entrant is not a sole trader.
 This will be a copy of partnership agreement or other legal agreement - if the business is a company, then evidence of shareholding at the point of application must be supplied

-New Entrants Start-Up grant scheme application form (PF09/b).
+New Entrants Start-Up grant scheme application form (PF09/b)